Cogito/dominus/README.md

 ### Dominus ###
 http://dominusgame.net

 Dominus is a multiplayer browser strategy game.
 Players grow in power by attacking another player's castle.
 Conquering someone's castle makes them your vassal.
-Vassals send their lord 25% of their income.
+Vassals send their lord part of their income.
 If everyone in the game is your vassal or a vassal of your vassal then you are the Dominus.

 Dominus is a slow strategy game that is designed to not require a lot of time to play.
 Army movement and resource gathering happen slowly over time.
 Login, give your armies their orders then check back in a few hours.